barmanrajdeep/saidurgahostelwebsite/README.md

 Website for a local - PG on rent - business at Hyderabad.

-I had just started to learn coding in HTML and CSS and using the Bootstrap framework.
+I had just started to learn coding in HTML and CSS and using the Bootstrap framework back in Jan 2014.

 My idea was to get a webpage done and deployed on the web.
 It was fun.
 I learned a lot because of the amount of research based learning and applying that needed to be done.